Publishing Open Access Books: Funding

 It is important to know the timeline of when your funder will be able to release the fees for your open access project as the timeline may be longer than you expect.
 Taylor & Francis will need the BPC when the final manuscript is submitted in order to progress to the publication stage.

-If you are an author based in an emerging region you may be eligible for a discount or waiver.
-Authors based in low-income and lower-middle-income economies (as defined by the World Bank) are entitled to apply for BPC waivers or discounts to publish gold open access.
+If you are an author based in an emerging region you may be eligible for a discount.
+Funders based in low-income and lower-middle-income economies (as defined by the World Bank) are entitled to apply for BPC discounts to publish gold open access.
 Ask your Taylor & Francis Editor for more information on eligibility.

 Q. Does your institution have an open access membership deal with Taylor & Francis?